 Series PA securities are offered to retail investors investing a minimum of \$500 who have entered into an agreement with PFSL, which carries with it a specified dealer service fee.
+Investors in Series PA securities also want to receive a monthly cash flow of 5% per year.

 Series PH securities are offered to certain high net worth investors investing a minimum of \$100,000 who have entered into an agreement with PFSL, which carries with it a specified dealer service fee.
+Investors in Series PH securities also want to receive a monthly cash flow of 5% per year.

 Inception/

 Series Reinstatement Date Management Fee Administration Fee

-Series PA July 6, 2022 0.85% 0.27%
+Series PA July 6, 2022 0.60% 0.24%

-Series PH July 6, 2022 0.75% 0.17%
+Series PH July 6, 2022 0.55% 0.17%